Skewed target range strategy for multiperiod portfolio optimization using a two-stage least squares Monte Carlo method: Abstract

 \section{Abstract}

 In this paper, we propose a novel investment strategy for portfolio optimization problems.
 The proposed strategy maximizes the expected portfolio value bounded within a targeted range, composed of a conservative lower target representing a need for capital protection and a desired upper target representing an investment goal.
-This strategy favorably shapes the entire probability distribution of return, as it simultaneously seeks a desired expected return, cuts off downside risk, and implicitly caps volatility and higher moments.
-To illustrate the effectiveness of this investment strategy, we study a multi-period portfolio optimization problem with transaction costs, and develop a two-stage regression approach that improves the classical least squares Monte Carlo algorithm when dealing with difficult payoffs such as highly concave, abruptly changing or discontinuous functions.
-Our numerical results show substantial improvements over the classical least squares Monte Carlo algorithm for both the constant relative risk aversion (CRRA) utility approach and the proposed skewed target range strategy (STRS).
+This strategy favorably shapes the entire probability distribution of returns, as it simultaneously seeks a desired expected return, cuts off downside risk and implicitly caps volatility and higher moments.
+To illustrate the effectiveness of this investment strategy, we study a multiperiod portfolio optimization problem with transaction costs and develop a two-stage regression approach that improves the classical least squares Monte Carlo (LSMC) algorithm when dealing with difficult payoffs, such as highly concave, abruptly changing or discontinuous functions.
+Our numerical results show substantial improvements over the classical LSMC algorithm for both the constant relative risk-aversion (CRRA) utility approach and the proposed skewed target range strategy (STRS).
 Our numerical results illustrate the ability of the STRS to contain the portfolio value within the targeted range.
-Compared to the CRRA utility approach, the STRS achieves a similar mean-variance efficient frontier while delivering a better downside risk-return trade-off.
+When compared with the CRRA utility approach, the STRS achieves a similar mean\textendash variance efficient frontier while delivering a better downside risk\textendash return trade-off.

 \textbf{Keywords}: target-based portfolio optimization; alternative performance measure; multiperiod portfolio optimization; least squares Monte Carlo; two-stage regression \textbf{JEL Classification}: G11, D81, C63, C34, \textbf{MSC Classification}: 91G10, 91G80, 91G60